alexspetty/qcalc/README.md

 - These numbers are governed by polarity but do not impart it
 - They are part of the observable world of creation and physical phenomena
 - Examples include 4, 8, 10, and higher multiples that follow doubling or halving patterns
+- Prime numbers are form numbers which are imbued with neutrality, or "nine-ness"

 ---